taylorkchan/SPRINT-AI/README.md

 ## Installation Guide

-Download the latest version from the [Releases](../../releases) page and follow the instructions for your platform below.
+Download the latest version from the [Releases](../../releases) page or official website and follow the instructions for your platform below.

 ### macOS